LEM-RPTU/navigation2_dynamic/README.md

 * **Tracking gate:** `tracking.gate_distance` bounds associations; tune for your costmap resolution and dynamics.
 * **History length:** The tracker internally caps history (see `TrackerEngine`); the predictor separately windows history.
 * **Prediction cadence:** ODPP publishes immediately, then republishes when the async prediction response arrives.
+* **Visualization:** Run on a separate executor to avoid slowing detection/tracking.

 ## Visualization (RViz)